-- Business license and registration: Just provide the license number, tax number, and registration number to prove that you are doing legal operations.
+- Business license and registration: Just provide the license number, tax number, separate bank account, and registration number to prove that you are doing legal operations.

 - Trade License: Many states need a trade license from a government authority to start a new HVAC business.

 - Business insurance and bonds (LLC): Having protection and separating personal assets is essential.
-Insurance and bonds do the same for you.
+Liability insurance and bonds do the same for you.

 You need to perform each of the metrics mentioned above to start an HVAC business for the first time.
-No doubt, it’s going to cost you more during the starting stage.
+No doubt, it’s going to cost you more during the starting stage but it is required.

 Additionally, you can also contact an expert consultant or business advisor if you are stuck somewhere which helps you to understand the profit margins.

 Marketing is an essential metric that helps your business to get more and more customers regularly.
 The HVAC business is not an exception.